oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 The flow for developing smart contracts begins with creating a [specification file](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/input-configuration-file.html) that describes car marketplace assets being maintained on the blockchain ledger.

-'Car_Marketplace.yml' describes marketplace assets: Car, Dealer, Invoice, and Purchase Order (PO).
+[Car_Marketplace.yml](../2-labs-obp-appbuilder/files/Car_Marketplace.yml) describes [marketplace assets](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/input-configuration-file.html): Car, Dealer, Invoice, and Purchase Order (PO).
 Each object has properties that characterize the assets, data types and validations.
 You can see sample specification files (and write your own specifications) in either YAML or JSON using the Blockchain App Builder package.

-Explain the CarMarketplace yaml - Hover

-1. Locate the sample specification, Car_Marketplace.yml, in the **Samples** folder.
+1. Locate the sample specification, [Car_Marketplace.yml](../2-labs-obp-appbuilder/files/Car_Marketplace.yml), in the **Samples** folder.

 2. In Visual Studio Code, click on the **O** icon on the left-hand menu to use the Blockchain App Builder Extension.